Contact Seller

 A rare opportunity to acquire a very well made longcase by one of London's finest 18th century makers.

+If the asking price is offered, I will personally deliver and set this clock up free of charge anywhere in the UK.
 With over twenty years experience in restoring and conserving clocks and working on some of the finest and complicated clocks for a select group of the best antique clock dealers in the country.

 As well as this, Overton Clocks has now decided to offer our customers the opportunity to purchase fine antique clocks that have been personally selected for their unique or special features.
 Each clock has been expertly restored to the highest of standards by myself.
 Overton clocks ensures peace of mind in your investment, by personally offering three years warranty on all of our timepieces.